UserPFP/bot/README.md

-# userpfp-bot
+# UserPFP Bot

-I got bored
+Created by katlyn because "I got bored"

 This bot automates uploading images to github and updating the database json file.